KTZgraph/sarenka/README.md

 # Installation
-Team tests application on Windows 10 and Kali Linux with Python 3.8.
+Our team tests the application on Windows 10 and Kali Linux with Python 3.8.

 SARENKA requires:
 * [Python](https://www.python.org/downloads/)